Frequently asked

 Who will book my flights?

-The Asia New Zealand Foundation is not a travel agency.
-It is your responsibility to arrange your own flights and travel arrangements.
-Once you have booked, send the Foundation your confirmed travel arrangements and bank details so you can be reimbursed based on the amount set for each opportunity.
+You are responsible for organising your own flights and travel arrangements in general.
+After making your bookings, send the Foundation your confirmed travel arrangements (tax invoices and receipts) and bank details so you can be reimbursed based on the amount set for each opportunity.

 Costs